Taking girls abroad

 - Find out if you have any extra cleaning responsibilities for any venues or transport you use.

 - Have enough leaders available to run the trip safely.
-Have a back-up plan in case your volunteers with A Safe Space or 1st Response training cannot make the trip.
+Have a back-up plan in case your volunteers with A Safe Space, relevant Going Away With licence or 1st Response training cannot make the trip.
 If someone needs to isolate, catches coronavirus, is shielding from Covid risks or can't come because of work or caring responsibilities, how will you make sure you're meeting adult:child ratios?

 - Consider financial risks.
 What refunds and cancellation terms apply if the changing Covid-19 situation affects your plans?

 - Take a first aid kit that's in date and has extra PPE, like gloves and face coverings.

 - Update the details on GO for everyone going on the trip.